Blendify/blender-manual/trunk/blender_docs/manual/animation/keyframes/introduction.rst

-For visually distinguish regular keyframes from different animation events or states (extremes, breakdowns, or other in betweens) there is the possibility the applying different colors on them for visualization.
+For visually distinguish regular keyframes from different animation events or states (extremes, breakdowns, or other in betweens) there is the possibility of applying different colors on them for visualization.

 Keyframe (yellow diamond)
    Normal keyframe.